-- 6.2 Stigma, bias, prejudice, gender-based discrimination, and human rights abuses against residents of informal settlements are eradicated and the protection of human rights is increased by governments during any health crisis. - Target Red, gold and green circles - 6.3 Low-income residents and vulnerable groups are adequately supported such that food and staple goods are provided during peak pandemic periods and the necessary support to be able to comply with stay at home or quarantine protocols is available.
+6.2 Stigma, bias, prejudice, gender-based discrimination, and human rights abuses against residents of informal settlements are eradicated and the protection of human rights is increased by governments during any health crisis.

+6.3 Low-income residents and vulnerable groups are adequately supported such that food and staple goods are provided and there is access to credit during peak pandemic periods and the necessary support to be able to comply with stay at home or quarantine protocols is available.